+From the jungles of Nepal to the sweeping savannas of Africa, our planet is home to a diverse range of wildlife.
+As time passes, many species have had to adapt to the ever-changing landscape.
+Wildlife conservation projects across the globe continue to support struggling species by protecting their natural habitats.
 For wildlife enthusiasts, one of the best ways to discover a country’s native species is by embarking on a cruise.
-Whether you’re winding through the heart of a country on a river cruise in Asia, or setting sail for the wilderness of Alaska, be sure to look out for the local mammals and birdlife.
-In this article, we take a look at some of the organisations working to preserve wildlife across the globe.
+Whether you’re winding through the heart of a country on a river cruise or setting sail for the wilderness on an ocean cruise, be sure to look out for the local mammals and birdlife.
+Here, we take a look at some of the organisations working to preserve wildlife across the globe.

 The Alaska Wildlife Conservation Center (AWCC) is a sanctuary dedicated to preserving Alaska’s wildlife.
 One of the organisation’s most exciting projects is the restoration of wood bison.
 North America’s largest land mammal has suffered immensely over the last 10,000 years.
 According to the AWCC, the Athabascan natives of Alaska relied on wood bison for food, clothing and shelter, resulting in a devastating population decline.
 At the turn of the 20th century, it is believed there were fewer than 300 wood bison.
 Today, thanks to a huge conservation project, the wood bison have returned to Alaska.